TheArkive/ahk-pi/README.md

 #### Option #3: `Register "AutoHotkey.exe" with .ahk files instead of Launcher on Install`

-If this option is enabled, then the usage of the #REQUIRES directive as explained above will have no effect.
+If this option is enabled, then the usage of the `#Requires` directive as explained above will have no effect.
 Only the installed/selected version of AutoHotkey will be used to run `.ahk` scripts.
 This effectively turns this program into an "EXE switcher" similar to "AHK-EXE-Swapper".

 If you check this option, Option #2 will be automatically checked.
 If you uncheck Option #2, then this option will be automatically unchecked.